harrisdevv/harrisdevv.github.io/_posts/2022-04-30-Anki-Janki-Method-Practice.md

 # My future goals
 So as the time pass, there are a lot of cards will be added, these are my future goals to maintain learning habits with Anki:
 - I make strategies to balance the time every day to review Anki cards.
 Just 30-60 minutes every morning even if I add more than several hundred cards a day.
-Then make a strategy to schedule 2 or 3 reviewing sections every day in the Morning, Afternoon, and Evening.
+Then make a strategy to schedule 2 or 3 reviewing sections in a day - maybe in the morning, afternoon, and evening.
-- Find a model to automatically cluster "easy, medium, hard" cards into a specific deck which configured for a longer revising time or to be reviewed more frequently.
+- Find a model to automatically cluster by difficulty levels such as "easy, medium, hard" cards into a specific deck which configured for a longer revising time or to be reviewed more frequently.

 That's all, thank the author of Janki Method once again for the excellent blog supporting me many more in learning.